Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 4 – Empirical Study on Counterparty Credit Risk.md

 The application of the GARCH–KMV framework to ten major U.S. banking institutions over 2018–2024 yields several noteworthy findings regarding counterparty credit risk dynamics in the post-crisis regulatory environment.
 The estimated distance to default (DD) values, ranging between 110 and 160 across all sample institutions, indicate substantial solvency margins throughout the observation period.
 These magnitudes correspond to negligible expected default frequencies (EDF), effectively near zero for all banks.
 Such outcomes are consistent with the high capitalization standards imposed under Basel III and reflect the relatively stable macrofinancial conditions that have characterized the U.S. banking sector since the 2008 financial crisis.

 Cross-sectional variation in DD values reveals meaningful differences in institutional risk profiles.
 Systemically important banks such as JPMorgan Chase and PNC Financial consistently maintain the highest solvency margins, reflecting robust capital buffers and diversified risk exposures.
 Regional institutions including M&T Bank and Truist Financial exhibit modestly lower DD estimates, suggesting greater sensitivity to market volatility.
 Nonetheless, all institutions remain well above critical default thresholds throughout the sample period.

 The role of volatility and leverage in determining solvency is confirmed through the GARCH(1,1) specification.
 Higher conditional volatility compresses DD by amplifying uncertainty surrounding asset valuations, while elevated leverage ratios mechanically reduce the distance between asset and liability values.
 The incorporation of time-varying volatility thus captures risk dynamics that would remain undetected under constant-volatility assumptions, particularly during periods of market stress such as the COVID-19 pandemic in 2020.
 The temporary decline in DD during this episode, followed by rapid recovery, demonstrates the model's responsiveness to macroeconomic shocks.
 From a regulatory perspective, the market-implied solvency measures align closely with Basel III capital requirements.
 The observed DD values correspond to capital buffers substantially exceeding the minimum Tier 1 ratio of 8.5 percent, though the market-based approach offers a forward-looking and continuously updated assessment that complements static regulatory metrics.
 This dual perspective proves valuable for real-time counterparty risk monitoring and provides a bridge between accounting-based capital measures and market-implied risk indicators.

 The empirical analysis demonstrates that integrating GARCH-based volatility into the structural credit risk framework yields coherent and empirically robust assessments of banking sector solvency.
 These findings not only validate the theoretical foundations of the model but also establish its practical utility for financial stability surveillance and capital adequacy evaluation.
 The synthesis of these results with broader theoretical and policy considerations will be addressed in the concluding chapter.

 ---

-**References**

-- Basel Committee on Banking Supervision (2011). *Basel III: A global regulatory framework for more resilient banks and banking systems.*
-- Basel Committee on Banking Supervision (2021). *Revisions to the Basel Framework.*
-- Bollerslev, T. (1986). *Generalized Autoregressive Conditional Heteroskedasticity.* Journal of Econometrics, 31(3), 307–327.
-- Duffie, D., & Singleton, K. (2003). *Credit Risk: Pricing, Measurement, and Management.* Princeton University Press.
-- Engle, R. (1982). *Autoregressive Conditional Heteroscedasticity with Estimates of the Variance of United Kingdom Inflation.* Econometrica, 50(4), 987–1007.
-- Gregory, J. (2015). *Counterparty Credit Risk and Credit Valuation Adjustment: A Continuing Challenge for Global Financial Markets.* 2nd ed.
-Wiley Finance.
-- Hull, J. (2018). *Risk Management and Financial Institutions.* 5th ed.
-Wiley.
-- Merton, R. (1974). *On the Pricing of Corporate Debt: The Risk Structure of Interest Rates.* Journal of Finance, 29(2), 449–470.
-- Pykhtin, M., & Zhu, S. (2006). *A Guide to Modeling Counterparty Credit Risk.* Risk Magazine, March 2006.

----